-Complaints about the Executive Headteacher, Head of School or member of the local school board must be made to the DSAT Head of Business and Operations, by email to ntowers@dsat.education then stage 2 will be escalated to the CEO of DSAT who will determine which suitably skilled local school board member or senior leader(s) within the Trust will be appointed to complete all the actions at Stage 2.
+Complaints about the Executive Headteacher or Headteacher/Head of School must be made to the DSAT Director of People & Culture by email; abradley@dsat.education

+If the complaint is considered serious and substantive and is about the Executive Head/Headteacher/Head of School then stage 2 will be escalated to the CEO of DSAT who will determine which suitably skilled local school board member or senior leader(s) within the Trust will be appointed to complete all the actions at Stage 2.
-If the complaint is:

-- jointly about the Chair and Vice Chair or

-- the entire local school board or

-- the majority of the local school board

-- considered serious and substantive and is about the Executive Head/Head of School;
+If the complaint is jointly about the Chair and Vice Chair or the entire local school board or the majority of the local school board then the complaint will be dealt with under the Trust's policy for responding to a concern about a Member, Director or Local School Board member.